hasura/graphql-engine/docs/graphql/manual/subscriptions/index.rst

 Enter live-queries: Live queries is the idea of being able to subscribe to the latest result of a particular query.
 As the underlying data changes, the server should push the latest result to the client.

-For more details on Hasura's architecture and how subscriptions work, please `see here <https://github.com/hasura/graphql-engine/blob/master/architecture/live-queries.md>`_ .
+For more details on subscriptions, please `see here <https://github.com/hasura/graphql-engine/blob/master/architecture/live-queries.md>`_ .

 Convert a query to a subscription
 ---------------------------------